srobo/team-emails/SR2024/2023-11-22-december-tech-day-is-in-boldrewood.md

 There will be parking available on campus -- once you arrive, ask one of our volunteers for a permit to leave in your vehicle.

+We've updated the [event page][event-page] on our website with directions and further details.

 We're looking forward to seeing you in a couple of weeks!

 Thanks,